 6. The Bishop's Garden at Washington National Cathedral

 This has become of my favorite spots in DC over the last year.
 A beautiful peaceful space to sit outdoors.
 Bring a blanket and enjoy sitting under the blossoms in this small but beautiful garden while admiring the impressive architecture of the Cathedral.
-This photo was taken March 21, 2021 so there should be many more blooms by this weekend.

 Just taking a stroll around the Cleveland Park neighborhood you will encounter several patches of blossoms.
 A big patch sits off Idaho Ave, near the Hearst Recreation Center.